Missouri Reverses Minimum Wage Increase in St. Louis from $10 to $7.70

 “You end up having fewer jobs and you do a disservice to the workers,” Hegeman said.
 “In my heart of hearts, I really think it hurts people in the long run.”

-Republican Governor Eric Greitens expressed a similar sentiment, commenting that the raise minimum wage would “kill jobs, and despite what you hear from liberals, it will take money out of people’s pockets.”
+Republican Governor Eric Greitens expressed a similar sentiment, commenting that the raised minimum wage would “kill jobs, and despite what you hear from liberals, it will take money out of people’s pockets.”